VeeUye/northwind-mysql-practice/README.md

 # northwind-mysql-practice

-A repo for practicing MySQL scripts using the [Northwind database] <a href="https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/downloading-sample-databases">link</a>
+A repo for practicing MySQL scripts using the <a href="https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/downloading-sample-databases">Northwind database</a>

-Forms part of the [Manchester Codes] <a href="https://www.manchestercodes.com/"> Full Stack Software Engineering Bootcamp learning track.
+Forms part of the <a href="https://www.manchestercodes.com/">Manchester Codes</a> Full Stack Software Engineering Bootcamp learning track.